realworldocaml/book/book/garbage-collector.md

-# Understanding the Garbage Collector {#understanding-the-garbage-collector data-type=chapter}
+# Understanding the Garbage Collector {#understanding-the-garbage-collector}

 We've described the runtime format of individual OCaml variables earlier, in [Memory Representation Of Values](runtime-memory-layout.html#memory-representation-of-values){data-type=xref}.